Skip to main content

 The first step in assessing the reasons for the child’s resistance or rejection of a parent is to consider whether domestic abuse or other forms of harmful parenting are factors.
 Domestic abuse and alienating behaviours can co-exist.

-Building on our practice guidance, our Child Impact Assessment Framework (CIAF) has been developed to help our FCAs identify how children are experiencing the separation of their parents/carers and to assess the impact on them, including the impact of any potential alienating behaviours as set out in the guide to ‘children’s resistance or refusal to spending time with a parent’ guide.
+Building on our practice guidance, our Child Impact Assessment Framework (CIAF) has been developed to help our FCAs identify how children are experiencing the separation of their parents/carers and to assess the impact on them, including the impact of any potential alienating behaviours as set out in the guide to ‘Understanding why a child does not want to spend time family time with a parent.'

-Perpetrators of domestic abuse will sometimes attempt to deflect blame, or reverse culpability, by making counter-allegations that the victim is alienating the child against them when in fact their child has come to their own conclusions based on their experiences.
-In these circumstances, FCAs are guided by the evidence/findings and do not lose sight of the distinction between the child’s ‘justified’, or ‘appropriate rejection’ of a parent as will sometimes be the case where the child has suffered domestic abuse and rejection caused by deliberately alienating or unjustified communications and behaviours.
+People who are abusive, controlling or violent will sometimes attempt to deflect blame, or reverse culpability, by making counter-claims that the victim is alienating the child against them when in fact their child has come to their own conclusions based on their experiences.